Pexilo/SoTReader/README.md

 python main.py
 ```
 The script will install all necessary modules and run the script.
-*If you encounter warn or errors messages, try running PowerShell in administrator mode.*
+<br />*If you encounter warn or errors messages, try running PowerShell in administrator mode.*

 You can see the results in the console and in the `/results` folder.